MahdiTavakol/Archer2-ModernC-/lectures/cpp-intro/README.md

 program, are about getting a large amount of data from memory to a core, doing something useful to it, and storing it again.

-This is why FORTRAN is still relevant!
+This is why Fortran is still relevant!

-But it does force you to confront this all time.
+But Fortran requires lower-level patterns for data access and operations (think loops over arrays)

 C++ is all about building abstractions and composing them.